Falmouth, Jamaica Port Guide: Top Things to Do

 The Martha Brae River provides a serene bamboo rafting experience, where skilled guides navigate the water while sharing local folklore and history.
 As you float down the river, you’ll be surrounded by lush tropical vegetation, exotic birds, and peaceful scenery.
 This relaxing tour is one of the best ways to connect with Jamaica’s natural beauty and enjoy a quiet moment away from the busy cruise port.

-Read my full guide for tips on booking this experience: Martha Brae River Rafting: Everything You Need to Know Before You Go.
+Read my full guide for tips on booking this experience: Martha Brae River Rafting.

 9. Try Authentic Jamaican Jerk at Scotchies